 The purpose of the statistics of absence is to describe the amount of work that is lost due to absence.
 Absence is divided into "Own sickness", "Children's sickness", "Occupational injury" and "Maternity and adoption leave".
-The statistics is published on a yearly basis and is used for estimating and comparing the level of absence within different groups of employees.
+The statistics are published on a yearly basis and are used for estimating and comparing the level of absence within different groups of employees.

 On a yearly bases information on absence is collected from all of the public sector and from a sample 2600 private enterprises with 10 or more employees.
 After validating the absence data the periods of absence are connected to the job from which the person was absent.
 The information about the extent of the employment is found in the earnings statistics.
 The information on absence from the private sector is enumerated to the total population of enterprises with 10 employees or more.

 Absence has both personal and economic consequences that have an impact on both employees, employers and the community.
 The statistics are of interest for the central government, municipalities and regions, private business enterprises, non-governmental organizations, researchers and news media.
 The statistics are tools used in estimating and comparing the level of absence within different groups of employees, and can be a foundation on which economic and political decisions are made.

 The governmental and local government sector in principle include all employed persons.
 For these sectors there is immeasurable inaccuracy mainly caused by measuring errors.